IlikeChooros/bttt/README.md

 # bttt
-Big Tic Tac Toe algorithm written in Go, with command line interface (much like `UCI` for chess engines).
+Ultimate Tic Tac Toe algorithm written in Go, with command line interface (much like `UCI` for chess engines).

 ### Usage